brian-rieder/DailyProgrammer/README.md

 - DP: Stands for Daily Programmer, the name of the subreddit these solutions are written for.
 - ###: The number associated with the problem.
 These increase in numerical order *each week* instead of with each problem.
 - X: The difficulty associated with the problem. *E* means Easy, *M* means Medium, and *H* means Hard.
+Additionally, *S* indicates Supplementary, meaning that the file is necessary for the solution to work.
 - Title: The title associated with the problem.
 This is meant to give a short synopsis of what the assignment does.
 - .ext: The extension for my solution based on the language.

-This naming convention is current as of January 28, 2015 and will be updated if changes occur.
+This naming convention is current as of February 2, 2015 and will be updated if changes occur.

 **My Proudest Solutions:**

-*DP197_FoodDeliveryShortestPath.py:* A Dijkstra's algorithm implementation in Python.
+*DP197M_FoodDeliveryShortestPath.py:* A Dijkstra's algorithm implementation in Python.
 All previous graph theory experience was done in C in my Data Structures class.

-*DP198_WordsWithEnemiesGameImplementation.py:* A full "Words With Enemies" game implementation against an AI.
+*DP198H_WordsWithEnemiesGameImplementation.py:* A full "Words With Enemies" game implementation against an AI.
 Checks all inputs against a dictionary as well as the assigned set of letters to construct the word from.

+*DP200EM_FloodFill.py:* A very thorough solution to using "flood fill" on ASCII graphs.
+I added four different types of solutions, whose usage is determined by the command line, and implemented the functionality both recursively and iteratively.